Kilko64/Gecko_Manager/README.md

 - The user can choose the graphical manager (x11 or wayland (even both sometimes))
 - The user can personalize everything and edit everything like a tty directly on the instalation where you can edit even the installer
 - Have custom sounds and themes that you choose (also want to have ones for the system itself but only if the person wants)
-- Be 100% open source (can give the option to install non free drivers on the installation withtou needing an usb like debian)
+- Be 100% open source (can give the option to install non free drivers on the installation without needing an usb like debian)
 - Fast and light
 - Neutral ranged packages (not so bleeding edge and not so old(user can also choose))
 - The user can choose the kernel loader such a systemmd and etc